-Recently, in a CISO therapy session, a friend of mine asked the group to explain what the worst outcomes in cybersecurity we could imagine are.
+Recently a group of CISOs were asked to explain the worst outcomes in cybersecurity imaginable.
 It was an interesting request as it forced us to synthesize the bundles of figures and trends we juggle in our heads from studies, white papers, polls, and the cyber-ghost stories salespeople tell.

 What follows is a distillation of that conversation into a few discrete risks.

 Unlike many other blogs, white papers, and reports, these risks are not based on polling data, statistical analysis, or analysis of any one event.
 Instead, these are (in no particular order) the deeply visceral, slightly terrifying anecdotes that people whose livelihoods rely on cybersecurity tell each other around the campfire with flashlights shining under our faces.

 Bad Database Engineering

 This nightmare goes something like this.
 You receive a call in the early hours of the morning that your firewall detects a server in your environment sending bursts of traffic to an unlisted IP in a foreign country.
 The server in question operates on multiple critical segments of the network and has access to multiple databases kept sperate to keep user’s personal information separate from the user’s identities.
 After investigation, you realize that the server has sent out multiple human-readable tables including one that contains the unique keys for users.